 Peter Maddison has been in the business of building high-performance teams and automating everything worth automating for the past couple of decades.
 Presently, Peter spends his time helping organizations accelerate their delivery practices as an expert coach and consultant and is equally comfortable talking about business strategy as he is talking about IT.
 As a part of Xodiac, Peter is on a mission to help make every team thrive.

 With over 20 years of Information Technology Management and Security experience working with both Private and Public Sector in Canada, Serge Bertini is currently the VP and Country Manager for CrowdStrike in Canada.
 Prior to joining CrowdStrike, he was the VP and GM for the Security Division of HPE Canada.
 His understanding of the security challenges organizations face daily has helped his customers to develop and implement successful business-focused cyber strategies.
 Before HPE, he was the Regional Director for Intel Security/McAfee where he was named McAfee’s Global Sales Regional Manager [...]

 Robert Falzon is currently the Head of Engineering within the office of the CTO for Check Point Software Technologies Inc., the worldwide leader in securing the Internet.
-His background includes over 20 years of experience in large-scale network security architecture, design, and deployment projects for government and business organizations spanning the globe.
-Robert currently leads a large team of the most talented cyber security engineers in the industry who are responsible for educating the market on the latest cyber security trends.
-Other past responsibilities have included operational, management, and developmental duties [...]
+His background includes over 25 years of experience in large scale network security architecture, design, and deployment projects for government and business organizations spanning the globe.
+Currently leading a large team of the most talented cyber security engineers in the industry, Robert and his team are responsible for educating the market and media on the latest cyber security trends, while architecting solutions for [...]

 Neil is an information security and privacy risk leader with over 15 years of experience across a broad range of security/privacy risk areas and diverse industry segments.